-Only 11 per cent of 16-24 years old felt they could confidently and correctly name wildflowers.
+Only 11% of 16-24 years old felt they could confidently and correctly name wildflowers.

 “It’s exciting to know that people have told us they want to know more about the ‘extraordinary ordinary’ pop of colour in a normal day” said Trevor Dines, Plantlife’s botanical specialist.